Important Digital marketing Terms

 Duplicate Content – Two web pages that feature either duplicate or very similar pieces of content.
 This is a key cause of the Google Panda penalty.

-Email Marketing – A form of direct marketing delivered to peoples email inbox’s.
-Sometimes this maybe an email to alert of a new blog post or new special offers etc.
+Email Marketing – A form of direct marketing delivered to people’s email inboxes.
+Sometimes this may be an email to alert of a new blog post or new special offers etc.

 Expired Domain – The used car world of domains.
 An expired domain was previously registered by someone else but they chose not to renew it and let it expire.